mybonk/mybonk-wiki/docs/INSTALLATION.md

   Plug your MY₿ONK console to the power source and to your network switch using an RJ45 cable.

-  Plug the keyboard and the screen, they are used only during this first guided installation procedure, after this all interactions with the MY₿ONK console will be done "headless" via the MY₿ONK orchestrator as explained in section [Control your MY₿ONK fleet from MY₿ONK orchestrator](#3-basic-operations).
+  Plug the screen, the keyboard and the mouse (use a wired mouse, the wireless ones can show issues), they are used only during this first guided installation procedure, after this all interactions with the MY₿ONK console will be done "headless" via the MY₿ONK orchestrator as explained in section [Control your MY₿ONK fleet from MY₿ONK orchestrator](#3-basic-operations).

   Stick on USB stick in your MY₿ONK console

-  Turn on MY₿ONK console, keep pressing ESC on the keyboard during boot to access the BIOS settings.
+  Turn on MY₿ONK console, keep pressing the ``<Delete>`` or ``<ESC>`` key on the keyboard during boot to access the BIOS settings.

   ![](img/NixOS_install_screenshots/NixOS_install_screenshot_005.png)